 The frequency of monitoring will be dependent upon the risk profile and number of persons employed.
 Part of the monitoring activities must include HSE inspections/audits.
 The Contractor is to agree an inspection/audit schedule with the TO prior to the work commencing.
+The TO has the right to attend inspections/audits.
 The Contractor shall provide the TO with verbal feedback immediately after the inspection and a written report no later than 7 working days after the inspection.